lsst/citizen-science/support/ml-advice/index.rst

 Overview
 ========

-- Purpose of this page
+.. - Purpose of this page
+The goal of this page is to provide background, references, and advice for Rubin users who would like to use artificial intelligence (AI) -- otherwise known as machine learning (ML) -- within or alongside their citizen science (CS) research workflows.
+AI and CS are overlapping and complementary procedures for rapidly assessing (typically, classifying) scientific data.
+They have similar and unique pros and cons, and there are multiple ways to use these two methods in concert to improve the quality of your scientific results.

-- Zooniverse is the main mechanism for active learning
+.. - Zooniverse is the main mechanism for active learning
-- Rubin offers tutorials for other mechanisms
+.. - Rubin offers tutorials for other mechanisms